abdul-1432/Portfolio_Certificate_Section/README.md

 ### Repository Setup

-1. **Fork the Repository**: Click the "Fork" button in the upper right corner of this repository to create your own copy of it.
+1. **Fork the Repository**: Click the "Fork" button in the upper right corner of this repository to create your copy of it.

 2. **Clone the Repository**: Clone the forked repository to your local machine using Git.
 Replace `<your-username>` with your GitHub username: